learnk8s/learnk8s.io/src/bsk201903/ingressApiGateway.md

 While the most popular ingress is the [ingress-nginx project](https://github.com/kubernetes/ingress-nginx), there're several other options when it comes to selecting and using an Ingress.

-You can choose from Ingresses that:
+You can choose from Ingress controllers that:

 - handle HTTP traffic such as [Contour](https://github.com/heptio/contour) and [Treafik Ingress](https://docs.traefik.io/user-guide/kubernetes/)
 - support UDP and TCP traffic such as [Citrix Ingress](https://github.com/citrix/citrix-k8s-ingress-controller)
 - support Websockets such as [HAProxy Ingress](https://github.com/jcmoraisjr/haproxy-ingress)

-There are also other hybrid ingresses can integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).
+There are also other hybrid Ingress controllers can integrate with existing cloud providers such as [Zalando's Skipper Ingress](https://opensource.zalando.com/skipper/).

-### Option #1 — The king of API Gateways: Kong
+## Option #1 — The king of API Gateways: Kong

 But if the product that you're building is primarily an API, you might be interested in what the [Kong Ingress](https://konghq.com/blog/kong-kubernetes-ingress-controller/) has to offer.

-Kong is an API gateway built on top of Nginx.
+**Kong is an API gateway built on top of Nginx.**

 It offers features such as authentication, rate limiting, retries, circuit breakers and more.